The 10 Largest Islands in Fiji© FijiPocketGuide.com

 333 islands are scattered across the nation of Fiji.
 With such a huge number, it’s difficult to get your bearings and start getting to know the islands of Fiji.
 A good place to start is by looking at Fiji’s largest islands!

 The geography of Fiji is split into nine separate island groups.
-The smallest island groups are the Conway Reef Islands and the Skerries, while the largest island group is the Vanua Levu Group.
-Out of Fiji’s 333 islands, only the islands (and small island groups) listed below are more than 100km² (39mi²) – the next largest is only 67km² (26mi²).
-The vast majority of Fiji’s islands are well under 5km² (2mi²)!
+The smallest island groups are the Conway Reef Islands and the Skerries, while the largest island group is the Viti Levu Group.
+Out of Fiji’s 333 islands, only the islands (and small island groups) listed below are more than 100 km² (39 mi²) – the next largest is only 67 km² (26 mi²).
+The vast majority of Fiji’s islands are well under 5 km² (2 mi²)!

 Often referred to as “the mainland”, Viti Levu is not only Fiji’s largest island but the hub of Fiji’s population and industry.
 It’s home to Fiji’s largest cities, including Lautoka, Nadi, Ba and the capital city Suva.
-The oval-shaped island is 146km (91 miles) from east to west and 106km (66 miles) from north to south with a mountainous interior scattered with villages.
-The island has four large rivers, two main roads mostly running along the coast, while the interior is mostly made up of gravel roads suitable for 4WD vehicles.
+The oval-shaped island is 146 km (91 mi) from east to west and 106 km (66 mi) from north to south, with a mountainous interior scattered with villages.
+The island has four large rivers and two main roads mostly running along the coast, while the interior is mostly made up of gravel roads suitable for 4WD vehicles.
 Find out more about Fiji’s largest island in our Guide to Viti Levu.

 © FijiPocketGuide.com

-Vanua Levu means “Big Island” which is apt for Fiji’s second-largest island.
-Sitting north of Viti Levu, Vanua Levu is known for being a much quieter island than Viti Levu, ideal for tourists looking to get off the beaten track.
-The island has a mix of colonial towns, Fijian villages and a handful of resorts.
-The landscape consists of rainforests, coconut plantations and the view of the ocean is never too hard to find.
-Find out what you could be getting up to in Vanua Levu with our 12 Amazing Things to Do on Vanua Levu.
+Vanua Levu means “Big Island”, which is apt for Fiji’s second-largest island.
+Sitting north of Viti Levu, Vanua Levu is known as a much quieter island than Viti Levu, ideal for tourists looking to get off the beaten track.
+The island has a mix of laidback towns, Fijian villages and some of Fiji’s most premium resorts.
+The landscape consists of rainforests and coconut plantations, and the view of the ocean is never too hard to find.
+Find out what you could be getting up to in Vanua Levu with our 20 Best Things to Do on Vanua Levu.

-Known as the “Garden Island”, Taveuni Island is packed with rainforest, tropical flower gardens and underwater coral gardens.
-The volcanic island has black sand beaches mixed with a few white ones to add to its stunning landscape.
-While there are no “large” towns on Taveuni, mostly villages, the largest centre is Waiyevo, the next being Matei near the airport.
-Check out the activities on this island in 20 Wonderful Things to Do in Taveuni.
+Known as the “Garden Island”, Taveuni is packed with rainforest, tropical flower gardens and underwater coral gardens.
+The volcanic island has a mix of white and black sand beaches to add to its stunning landscape.
+While there are no “large” towns on Taveuni, mostly villages, the largest centre is Waiyevo, while the northern village of Matei is a popular boutique resort hub near the airport.
+Check out the activities on this island in the 20 Best Things to Do in Taveuni.

 © John Game on Flickr

 The centre of the Kadavu Islands group, Kadavu Island is Fiji’s fourth-largest island.
-Kadavu Island sits around 100km (60 miles) south of Viti Levu and is known for its unspoilt prehistoric landscape and rugged coastline.
-Out of the Kadavu Groups 72 villages, Vunisea on Kadavu is the hub of the area.
-The small town has a police station, post office, hospital and a small airstrip.
-Find out more about Kadavu in our 10 Sensational Things to Do in Kadavu.
+Kadavu Island sits around 100 km (60 mi) south of Viti Levu and is known for its unspoilt prehistoric landscape and rugged coastline.
+Out of the Kadavu Group’s 72 villages, Vunisea on Kadavu is the area’s hub.
+The small town has a police station, post office, hospital, and a small airport.
+Find out more about Kadavu in our 20 Best Things to Do in Kadavu.

-Gau Island, in the Lomaiviti Islands group, is actually Fiji’s fifth-largest island.
+Gau Island, in the Lomaiviti Islands group, is Fiji’s fifth-largest island.
 The island doesn’t have much of a tourist scene but is more known for its natural and cultural conservation.
-50% of the island is forest with the highlands of the island being an important bird habitat for the Fiji petrel.
+50% of the island is forest, with the island’s highlands being an important bird habitat for the Fiji petrel.
 Out of the limited villages on the island, Sawaieke is the largest.
-Find out more about the Lomaiviti Group in our 10 Amazing Things to Do in the Lomaiviti Islands.
+Find out more about the Lomaiviti Group in our 10 Best Things to Do in the Lomaiviti Islands.

 © Earth Sciences and Image Analysis Laboratory, NASA Johnson Space Center on Wikipedia

-Another group of islands on the western side of the Lau Group, Moala Islands together make one of Fiji’s “large” island groups.
+Another group of islands on the western side of the Lau Group, the Moala Islands, together make up one of Fiji’s “large” island groups at a total land area of 125 km² (48 mi²).
 The main activity on the islands is coconut and root crop farming.
-The largest island in the group of islands, Moala Island, is 62.5km² (24mi²) and is actually Fiji’s ninth-largest island with a population of around 3,000 living across eight villages, the largest of which is Naroi.
+The largest island in the group of islands, Moala Island, is 62.5 km² (24 mi²) and is Fiji’s ninth-largest island, with a population of around 3,000 living across eight villages, the largest of which is Naroi.

 © Earth Sciences and Image Analysis Laboratory, NASA Johnson Space Center on Wikipedia